diegopacheco/java-pocs/pocs/seda-pipeline-memory-v5/README.md

   * To drain a poll /drain/{poolCode}
   * To resume a poll /resume/{poolCode}
   * This feature was removed for now - will come back in the future
+* Metadata CEP-like, another thing I tought was to create stacked stamps with evnts imagine like a email thread where you could see the first email, second email, thrid email. this feature would suck more space because messages it would bigger if we impl dumb but this could be useful for debugging and troubleshooting.

 ## SEDA (Staged Event Driven Architecture)